LeoFerreira8/hhh---General/README.md

-This is a program to calculate the parameter space for 2HDM models that are accepted by theoretical and experimental constraints.
+This is a program to calculate the parameter space for 331 - EFT model that is accepted by theoretical and experimental constraints.
 This was the base code used in https://arxiv.org/abs/2411.00094.

 Instructions: